 - Coordinating continuity plans and securing critical resources within all departments;

-- Bringing forward procedure bylaw amendments to enable, when and where necessary, remote participation by elected officials in Board and Committee meetings.
+- Amending bylaws to enable, when and where necessary, remote participation by elected officials in Board and Committee meetings; and

 Metro Vancouver, in collaboration with BC Ministry of Environment and Climate Change and BC Ministry of Health, is